onekiloparsec/aa-js/README.md

 The most comprehensive collection of accurate astronomical algorithms in JavaScript (TypeScript).

-**The new v3 has arbitrary-precision computations, thanks to [decimal.js](https://github.com/MikeMcl/decimal.js).**
+**The new v3 uses arbitrary-precision computations, thanks to [decimal.js](https://github.com/MikeMcl/decimal.js).**

 Other